chaosape/chaosape.github.com/vitae.md

 separate seL4 components.
 This provided each component a formally proved memory isolation invariant.
-Building a complete UAV system on this platform required a specification for how components were organzied and communicated.
+Building a complete UAV system on this platform required a specification for how components were organized and communicated.
 The [Trusted Build]() tool, something I helped develop, could translate this specifications to seL4's less intuitive [CAmkES](http://wiki.sel4.systems/CAmkES) build specification.
 Inter-Component communication could, however, allow one